ToontjeM/oracle-migration-demo/README.md

    `docker/build-image`
 3. Run the supplied script to create an Oracle instance in a container named `orademo` with: `docker/create-container`
-4. Monitor the Oracle instance create by running the docker command `docker logs -f orademo` until the message `DATABASE IS READY TO USE!` is emitted.
+4. Create the Oracle sample schemas and load data with supplied script:
-5. Create the Oracle sample schemas, which also loads data by running the supplied script: `docker/load-database`
+   `docker/load-database`

 Once the Oracle instance is ready from running the `create-container`, the following supplied script can be used to start a SQL\*Plus connection: